helton/blog/content/blog/introduction/index.md

 A book about technology, the challenges, the motivations and what was going on under the hood.

-Nowadays I think it makes more sense to put it in a blog post, so here it goes:
+Nowadays, I think it makes more sense to put it in a blog post, so here it goes:

 > Every developer read tons of material nowadays, maybe too many.
 Sometimes is good to find a place where you can organize your thoughts, ideas and be able to run into it when you need it.
 How many times do you find yourself thinking: "Where did I read that?
 I can't remember...
-I should've wrote it down back there...".
+I should've written it down back there...".
 Believe me, that happens more frequently than we're willing to accept.

 > Well, that's this whole book idea.
 Really.
 I'll put any information that I find useful.
 If you find it too, share it, open an issue, I'll gladly review it.

-> My intention is to keep up to date with the new technologies and contents that are ~~thrown at~~ shown to us everyday.
+> My intention is to keep up to date with the new technologies, and contents that are ~~thrown at~~ shown to us every day.

 > I'll keep it simple as possible, attached to the core ideas and with useful snippets.
 Is the content still unclear?
 Well, pretty much everything that I read about programming (tools, concepts, ideas, etc).
-I know that the scope is really broad, but I've to start somewhere.
+I know that the scope is broad, but I've to start somewhere.

-> I think is interesting to share that writing something (a blog post, an note or even a book) is a good way to learn.
+> I think is interesting to share that writing something (a blog post, a note or even a book) is a good way to learn.
 Seriously.
 While we write, we put a lot of effort in organize our thoughts and express ourselves in a way that at least makes sense (I'm not sure if I succeeded the way I wanted).

 > Since this book is about my notes and I'll keep learning as far and as much as I can, it'll never be finished.